hashchange/backbone.select/readme.md

 # Backbone.Select

-Backbone.Cycle is a set of mixins for Backbone models and collections.
+Backbone.Select is a set of mixins for Backbone models and collections.
 Models gain the ability to be selected, and collections handle those selections.

 Collections either allow only a single model to be selected ([Backbone.Select.One][] mixin), or cater for multiple selections ([Backbone.Select.Many][]).
 Events communicate selections and deselections to other parts of your application.
 In [model-sharing mode][sharing], models can be part of more than one collection.
 Backbone.Select will keep selections of shared models in sync and guarantee consistency in even the most complex scenarios.